Agency comparison

 • You want to compare a large established agency model with a smaller planning-forward agency path.

-• You need to pair agency comparison with state-law, cost, Atlas, and bilingual intended-parent resources.
+• You need to pair agency comparison with state-law, cost, Atlas, checklist, and multilingual intended-parent resources.

 • You want direct guidance before deciding whether published large-agency starting-cost signals fit your budget.